T Cell Biology Research Program

 Lab head: Professor Barbara Fazekas de St. Groth

 Location: Centenary Institute

-The project will have 2 supervisors: Prof Barbara Fazekas, Head of T Cell Biology at Centenary Institute, and Dr Will Richie, Head of Bioinformatics at Centenary Institute.
-Although no previous programming or bioinfomatics experience is required, the student will need both an interest in, and a talent for, computing, as most of the year will be spent in front of a computer.
-The project will also involve some flow cytometry and tissue culture of human Treg cells, to generate more material for sequencing.
+The project will have 2 supervisors: Prof Barbara Fazekas, T Cell Biology at Centenary Institute, and Prof Filip Braet, Sydney Microscopy and Microanalysis (SMM) at the University of Sydney.
+Although no previous microscopy experience is required, the student will need both an interest in, and a talent for, microscopy, as most of the year will be spent performing this technique, using the new super-resolution microscope and transmission em at the SMM.
+The project will also involve tissue culture of murine dendritic cells and T cells.

 Discipline: Infectious diseases and Immunology